People cross country skiing with running dogs.

 ...Only a few small clues hinted at this land's potential future: orange survey stakes, a weather station, the landing tracks of a helicopter surrounded by snowshoe prints from biologists checking a fish-trap, stray bits of bright pink flagging tape.
 It was hard to imagine what it might become....

 Alaska currently obtains only a small fraction (less than 10%) of its energy from coal, using less than a million metric tons of coal per year.
 All of this coal is supplied by the Usibelli coal mine, which also exports nearly half of the coal it produces, mainly to Asian markets.
 Therefore, if no new coal-burning facilities are built in state, Chuitna coal would also be exported.
-However, if proposals such as the Beluga coal-to-liquids plant are developed, in-state demand for coal could consume nearly all the coal supplied by Usibelli and Chuitna.
+However, if proposals such as the Beluga coal-to-liquids plant or the Tyonek coal-to-liquids plant are developed, in-state demand for coal could consume nearly all the coal supplied by Usibelli and Chuitna.

 Project Infrastructure